Unveiling Dollar General (DG)'s Value: Is It Really Priced Right

-Dollar General Corp (DG, Financial) has seen a daily loss of -1.84 % and a 3-month loss of -27.24%.
-Despite these losses, the company boasts Earnings Per Share (EPS) (EPS) of 9.76.
-The question that arises is, is Dollar General significantly undervalued?
-This article presents an in-depth valuation analysis of Dollar General, encouraging readers to delve into the financial details of the company.
+Despite Dollar General Corp (DG, Financial)'s recent loss of -2.32% on the day and a 3-month loss of -29.71%, the company's Earnings Per Share (EPS) (EPS) stands at 9.76.
+This raises the question: is Dollar General significantly undervalued?
+In this article, we will conduct a thorough valuation analysis to answer this question, providing you with valuable insights into the company's financial health and future prospects.

 Understanding the GF Value

-At its current price of $117.79 per share and the market cap of $25.90 billion, Dollar General stock is believed to be significantly undervalued.
+With its current price of $112.43 per share and a market cap of $24.70 billion, Dollar General's stock is believed to be significantly undervalued.
 As a result, the long-term return of its stock is likely to be much higher than its business growth.

-Investing in companies with low financial strength could result in permanent capital loss.
-Therefore, it's crucial to review a company's financial strength before deciding to buy shares.
-Dollar General has a cash-to-debt ratio of 0.02, which ranks worse than 93.81% of 307 companies in the Retail - Defensive industry.
-Based on this, GuruFocus ranks Dollar General's financial strength as 5 out of 10, suggesting fair balance sheet.
+Investing in companies with poor financial strength carries a higher risk of permanent loss of capital.
+Therefore, it is crucial to carefully review the financial strength of a company before deciding to buy its stock.
+A great starting point for understanding a company's financial strength is looking at its cash-to-debt ratio and interest coverage.
+Dollar General's cash-to-debt ratio is 0.02, which is worse than 94.14% of 307 companies in the Retail - Defensive industry.
+GuruFocus ranks Dollar General's overall financial strength at 5 out of 10, indicating fair financial strength.

 Profitability and Growth

-Investing in profitable companies, especially those that have demonstrated consistent profitability over the long term, poses less risk.
-Dollar General has been profitable 10 over the past 10 years.
-Its operating margin is 7.99%, which ranks better than 86.6% of 306 companies in the Retail - Defensive industry.
-Overall, GuruFocus ranks the profitability of Dollar General at 9 out of 10, which indicates strong profitability.
+Companies that have consistently been profitable over the long term offer less risk for investors.
+Higher profit margins generally dictate a better investment compared to a company with lower profit margins.
+Dollar General has been profitable 10 years over the past decade.
+Over the past twelve months, the company had a revenue of $38.80 billion and Earnings Per Share (EPS) of $9.76.
+Its operating margin is 7.99%, which ranks better than 86.64% of 307 companies in the Retail - Defensive industry.
+Overall, Dollar General's profitability is ranked 9 out of 10, indicating strong profitability.

-Growth is probably the most important factor in the valuation of a company.
-The 3-year average annual revenue growth of Dollar General is 15.9%, which ranks better than 83.79% of 290 companies in the Retail - Defensive industry.
-The 3-year average EBITDA growth rate is 18.1%, which ranks better than 71.71% of 258 companies in the Retail - Defensive industry.
+Growth is perhaps the most important factor in a company's valuation.
+GuruFocus research has found that growth is closely correlated with the long-term performance of a company's stock.
+The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
+Dollar General's 3-year average annual revenue growth rate is 15.9%, which ranks better than 83.79% of 290 companies in the Retail - Defensive industry.
+The 3-year average EBITDA growth rate is 18.1%, which ranks better than 72.2% of 259 companies in the Retail - Defensive industry.

 ROIC vs WACC

-Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
-The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
-During the past 12 months, Dollar General's ROIC is 9.92 while its WACC came in at 3.77.
+Another way to assess a company's profitability is to compare its return on invested capital (ROIC) and the weighted cost of capital (WACC).
+ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+Ideally, the return on invested capital should be higher than the weighted cost of capital.
+For the past 12 months, Dollar General's ROIC is 9.92, and its cost of capital is 3.78.

 Conclusion

-In conclusion, the stock of Dollar General is believed to be significantly undervalued.
+In conclusion, Dollar General's stock is believed to be significantly undervalued.
 The company's financial condition is fair, and its profitability is strong.
-Its growth ranks better than 71.71% of 258 companies in the Retail - Defensive industry.
-To learn more about Dollar General stock, you can check out its 30-Year Financials here.
+Its growth ranks better than 72.2% of 259 companies in the Retail - Defensive industry.
+To learn more about Dollar General's stock, you can check out its 30-Year Financials here.